marchartung/ParallelFMU/README.md

 ## Overview
 ParallelFMU is a framework for computing multiple (coupled or non-coupled) FMUs in parallel.

-ParallelFMU is developed by Marc Hartung and Martin Flehmig at Technische Universität Dresden.
-If you have questions concerning ParallelFMU or trouble using it, feel free to contact us via marc.hartung[at]tu-dresden.de and martin.flehmig[at]tu-dresden.de.
+ParallelFMU is developed by Marc Hartung and Martin Schroschk, Marcus Walther at Technische Universität Dresden.
+If you have questions concerning ParallelFMU or trouble using it, feel free to contact us via hartung[at]zib.de and martin.schroschk[at]tu-dresden.de.

 ParallelFMU is open-source and released under 3-Clause BSD License.
 See the LICENSE file which is comes with ParallelFMU or visit https://opensource.org/licenses/BSD-3-Clause for